magician11/openai-slack/README.md

 2. Edit `.firebaserc` and change the project ID to your new Firebase project ID
 3. `cd functions` and run `npm install`
 4. run `firebase deploy`
+5. Upgrade your Firebase account to the Blaze plan (so you can make outbound calls from your code)

 ### Slack

 1. Create a new Slack bot [here](https://api.slack.com/apps/)
 2. Under Slack Commands, create a new command, and use the request URL found in your Firebase Functions dashboard
+3. Then go to the Install App options

 ## Usage